SDSU EMBA: Designed to Fit Your Busy Life

 for 21 months.

-View the calendar and sample class schedule for EMBA XXVI (pdf) or EMBA XXVII (pdf).
+View the calendar and sample class schedule for EMBA XXVII (pdf) or EMBA XXVIII (pdf).

 Busy executives find this schedule is much more effective than weekly evening meetings.